-Turn a state about your school into a statement from a student about your school, as Nerinx Hall does on their homepage here:
+Turn a third-person statement about your school into a first-perdson statement from a student about your school, as Nerinx Hall does on their homepage here:

 Park School uses quotes from parents, students, and faculty to tell their school’s story, rather than their marketing team.